Subliminal XVI: My Life in Subliminals

 The model, a swarthy, scruffy, unshaven man seems to come out of a film on the Mexican Revolution.
 After having conquered tierra y libertad, he now enjoys the fruits of his labor on a land of his own, gazing with touching emotion at gorgeous sweet peppers he holds in his hands – his own peppers.

 A table is set on the left side of the advert, with a salad bowl and a glass of what looks more like grenadine syrup than wine.
 After seeing this ad, for one thing BASF poisons will be associated in your mind with luxurious green goods, and poor but dignified campesinos.

 Then there is a subliminal embed in the glass of grenadine, which I have outlined.
 A naked woman is sitting on her knees.
 Her head is tilting back as a big dog sniffs her pussy; she expects him to lick her genitals.
 As the dog wears a necklace, it is probably her own pet dog, which she acquired to satisfy her lust in this way.
 This is bestiality.

 ……………Case 104 Stanford Business School of SEX

-This one for another top Ivy League university, and more specifically for its executive education department.
+This one for a top Ivy League university, and more specifically for its executive education department.
 The main character in the show, the man on the right, has a somewhat disheveled and thoroughly scruffy look about him – the very look that is abhorrent to all corporate organizations throughout the world.
-This is, however, good selling pitch, meaning: Take a break from the horrendous monotonousness of your dreary corporate life by enrolling to our program and be for a couple of days, or weeks, the bum you dream to be.
+This, however, is good selling pitch, meaning: Take a break from the horrendous monotonousness of your dreary corporate life by enrolling to our program and be for a couple of days, or weeks, the bum you dream to be.